bschantz/md-data-table/README.md

 Some things to keep in mind when upgrading:
 - Try to start from the working Demo
 - Use ng-click whenever possible (for example, for the behaviour when clicking in a row)
-- As the responsive table and the normal one have different structure, you will have to change the way you iterate through the elements, be careful with that.
-- For the responsive table, due to its structure, the headers will have to be explicit declared, which means no ng-repeat :(
 - And, of course, always check the documentation (this file)